 My favourite product from the range, this eye cream has a heap of peptides and skin-conditioning agents that address a whole range of eye area concerns like fine lines, dark circles and dehydration.
 I do suffer from dehydrated skin around my eyes so I’m looking for something really hydrating.
 I find that eye cream targeted towards fine lines for some reason don’t offer enough hydration for me, so it’s nice to see a product designed for multiple functions.

 My skin knows when it’s not using it, and in fact I think I prefer this over my Estee Lauder Advanced Night Repair Eye Complex.
 There’s only a handful of products where this happens, you just know the difference in your skin when you’re not using a quality product!
 I find this eye cream really does live up to it’s claim of helping to fight dehydration and increase the plumpness of the eye area.
-My eye area is a lot brighter and sees an improvement of the clarity and volume which leads to an improvement in overall appearance of a healthier and brighter eye area.
+My eye area is a lot brighter and leads to an improvement in overall appearance of a healthier eye area.
 It’s not a migrating formula either so you won’t be at risk of it slowly seeping up into your eyeballs and causing irritation.
 I can’t comment too much on it’s fine line-reducing properties, since my eyes are quite good at the moment in that respect, but I’m definitely not seeing more of them!

 REDEFINE Lip Renewing Serum ($77 AUD, 60 capsules)